Joshua861/blog/content/posts/programming-history/index.md

 50 GOSUB sayHello
 ```

 After line `30` has been run, it will return to the line after the `GOSUB`, meaning that this wouldn't run in a loop.
-And that was the basic BASIC syntax.
+That was the basic BASIC syntax.

 ## [C](https://en.wikipedia.org/w/index.php?title=C_%28programming_language%29&useskin=vector)

-C might be *the* most well known and influential programming language ever, and so much of the software we use every day was written (primarily) in C. Some you might recognize are: The fucking Linux kernel, Git, FFmpeg, OpenSSL, VLC media player, Unix, Python, GCC, Doom, Vim, Quake 1-3, Bash, GIMP, OpenGL, APACHE, PHP, SQLite, PostgreSQL, MySQL, and Nginx.
-It also went on to inspire many other languages, such as C++, C#, Obj-C, Go, Java, JS, Julia, Perl, PHP, Python, Rust, Nim, and Zig.
+C might be *the* most well known and influential programming language ever, and so much of the software we use every day was written (primarily) in C. Some you might recognize are: the Linux kernel, Git, FFmpeg, OpenSSL, VLC media player, Unix, Python, GCC, Doom, Vim, Quake 1-3, Bash, GIMP, OpenGL, APACHE, PHP, SQLite, PostgreSQL, MySQL, and Nginx.

 C is a general-purpose programming language created by Dennis Ritchie in the 1970s, at Bell Labs, and is generally considered the first true high level programming language (meaning that it is closer to human language than machine code).